 Clearly there is a need to convert primary biomass into a wide range of final goods in resource efficient ways.
-This requires that new processes are developed and deployed at a large scale.
-The refining of biomass into multiple products can be captured by the term "biorefining".
-Biorefining takes place in a "biorefinery", a concept analogous to an oil refinery, which converts crude oil into a range of products.
+This requires that new processes are developed and deployed on a large scale.
+The refining of biomass into multiple products can be captured by the term 'biorefining'.
+Biorefining takes place in a 'biorefinery', a concept analogous to an oil refinery, which converts crude oil into a range of products.
 In Chapter 2, we conclude that there is not yet a stabilised definition of the concept.
-Since we might be in the beginning of a large scale industrial transformation that will continue for decades we don't know what type of biorefineries that will emerge and what will be the most appropriate system boundaries.
+Since we might be in the beginning of a large scale industrial transformation that will continue for decades we don't know what type of biorefineries that eventually will emerge.
 Therefore, we will stay with an inclusive broad definition, and allow us to shift focus between chapters.

 Nevertheless, given the observations above it is difficult not to view biorefining and biorefineries as a potentially crucial part of a sustainable industrial society, not without serious challenges and possible drawbacks, and therefore a very interesting and important object of study.

-Biorefineries will not be developed and optimised in empty space.
+Development of biorefineries will not start from a blank page.
 They will be developed in complex industrial and cultural settings.
-Chapters 2, 6, 7 and 8 provide examples of how new biorefinery concepts can be integrated in the processing industry and Chapters 9-11 discuss how economic and environmental performance of different technical designs depends on the character of larger surrounding technical systems.
+Chapters 2 and 6-8 provide examples of how new biorefinery concepts can be integrated in the processing industry and Chapters 9-11 discuss how economic and environmental performance of different technical designs depend on the character of larger surrounding technical systems.
+They conclude that the best choice of product portfolio will depend on many, uncertain but identifiable parameters related to both technology and system context.
+Chapters 9-11 use different but related methodologies to assess the performance of biorefineries; they all highlight the critical impact of system environment and conclude that it is crucial to be transparent about assumptions.